aydemirberk/aydemirberk/README.md

 My name is Berk.

-:mortar_board: I have graduated from the Faculty of Law and working as a Lawyer in İstanbul at the moment. :balance_scale:
+:mortar_board: I have graduated from the Faculty of Law and after I have worked 4 years as a Lawyer :balance_scale:

 :video_game: After long years of playing games I decided to make my own games and I learned C# language and Unity Game Engine.
 Then I decided to be a game developer to make games I have dreamed of.